Benjamin-GosselinCliche/jupyterbook-with-numbered-equations/website/chapters/root-presentation.md

 # Presentation

-This static website demonstrates how to handle equation numbering in a Jupyter Book for a static website.
+This static website demonstrates how to handle equation numbering for a static website built with jupyter-book.

 This is the table of contents with the examples: